The 3 P’s to Being a Confident Public Speaker

 What’s the best way to get to Carnegie Hall?
 My twelve-year old knows the answer before I finish the question.
 “Practice,” he says, with a role of the eyes!
 And I don’t just mean for you to review and recite the presentation multiple times out loud.
 Of course that is important.
 But you need to do it in the mirror.
 Are there certain quirky facial expressions you make that could be distracting?
 How about recording yourself?
-Listen to your inflections and be mindful of your filler words (e.g. umm, u
+Listen to your inflections and be mindful of your filler words (e.g. umm, uh, like).

 According to the Power of Habit by Charles Duhigg, almost 40 percent of our actions each day are the result of habits, not decisions.